simonrw/gh-ci-watch/README.md

 for any repository you wish to track.

+## Config file

+This application can be configured by creating a `gh-actions-monitor/config.toml` file in your systems configuration dir.
+This file should be placed in your `XDG_CONFIG_HOME` directory.
+See the [table in the documentation to the `dirs::config_dir` function](https://docs.rs/dirs/latest/dirs/fn.config_dir.html) to locate your `XDG_CONFIG_HOME` directory.

+For example, on Linux this configuration file will be located at `~/.config/gh-actions-monitor/config.toml`.

+### Error reporting

+This application reports errors with [Sentry](https://sentry.io/).
+If you do not wish to send error reports, you can disable this functionality by setting `enable_sentry = false` in your [config file](#config-file).

 ## Development

 This project is written in Rust using the Tauri application framework.